 Real user perspective: On G2, the recurring theme is that Clay saves enormous time on enrichment and list building, but teams without a dedicated GTM engineer can get lost in the complexity.
 The tool rewards investment in learning it.

 When to skip it: If you need someone to run the campaigns, not just enrich the data, Clay solves half the problem.
+If you are trying to understand where an advanced data workflow engine fits into your organizational chart, check out our guide on the AI marketing agent category to see how automated enrichment maps against long-term operational health.

 Best for: Founders and SDR teams that need one platform for prospecting, contact data, basic intent signals, sequences, and CRM-connected outbound.